-PLEASE DO NOT RELY ON RAIN OR IRRIGATION TO ESTABLISH NEWLY PLANTED TREES OR SHRUBS.
-A DEEP SOAKING WITH A HOSE WILL ESTABLISH TREES AND SHRUBS MORE EFFICIENTLY.
+PLEASE DO NOT RELY ON RAIN OR LAWN IRRIGATION TO ESTABLISH NEWLY PLANTED TREES OR SHRUBS.
+REGULAR DEEP SOAKING WITH A HOSE IS REQUIRED TO ESTABLISH TREES AND SHRUBS, EVEN IN THE WINTER MONTHS.

-EVERGREEN TREES AND SHRUBS: Evergreen trees and shrubs will need to be watered more often in the winter than deciduous shrubs, as their leaves lose moisture to the wind and to the air during our warm winter Central Texas days.
+EVERGREEN TREES AND SHRUBS: Evergreen trees and shrubs will need to be watered more often in the winter than deciduous shrubs, since they retain their leaves.
+Leaves lose moisture to the wind and to the air during our warm winter Central Texas days.
 It is difficult to recommend a watering frequency due to our constantly changing temperatures.
 Remember, if it is warm, or windy, your plants will need to be checked more often.
-I LIKE TO SEND THEM INTO THE DAY HYDRATED IF WIND IS EXPECTED TO BE HIGH.
+Watch the weather forecasts and SEND THEM INTO THE DAY HYDRATED IF WIND IS EXPECTED TO BE HIGH.
+Check soil often and water deeply when you water.

 DECIDUOUS TREES AND SHRUBS: Trees and shrubs which lose their leaves in the winter will still need to be watered regularly during the establishment period.
-Roots will grow all winter, and will reward you with a tree or shrub that will better adapt to our hot summer weather.
+Roots will grow all winter, regular winter watering will reward you with a tree or shrub that will better adapt to our hot summer weather.
 Again, check the soil regularly, and water as needed.
-The soil may dry between waterings, but not remain dry TOO long.
-Every week to two weeks should suffice depending on the species and size of the rootball.
 Smaller root balls will dry more quickly than larger root balls.
 There is really no substitute for checking the soil with your finger to determine if soil is dry.
-Temperature, wind and soil type will be the determining factors in how often to water your tree.
+A smaller root ball (5 gallon to 15 gallon) may be allowed to dry out three inches down while a larger root ball (30 gallon and larger) may be allowed to dry out six inches down.
+These are just estimates, as temperature, wind, soil type and species of tree will be the determining factors in how often to water your tree.
+A good rule of thumb for deciduous trees is to check the soil twice a week if the temperatures are consistently below 50°F .
+Check soil more often when temperatures are warmer.

 Temperature Guidelines for Frequency of Watering (Evergreen Trees will need to be more closely monitored than Deciduous Trees)